bbard264/bbad-store-frontend/README.md

   - Express.js for building RESTful APIs.
   - MongoDB Atlas for the database.
   - JWT (JSON Web Tokens) for user authentication.

+## Backend Repository

+The backend code for this project can be found in the [BBAD Store Backend Repository](https://github.com/ppoompich/bbad-store-backend).
+It includes the server-side logic, API endpoints, and database configurations required to run the application.

 ## Deployment